loafey/master-thesis/Proposal/Presentation/1. SystemLevel.typ

 Is system-level programming we often have to care about memory, but most functional languages use garbage collectors!

-Due to how most languages are made a lot of copying is done when updating values, and the old value has to be garbage collected
+Most of the time a lot of copying is done when updating values, and the old value has to be garbage collected

-A garbage collector is not preferred for system-level programming\
-as we want control over memory!

 ```hs
 update :: Int -> [Int] -> [Int]
 update a (x:y:z:as) = [x, y, a] : as
 ```

+A garbage collector is not preferred for system-level programming\
+as we want control over memory!

 // We want to know when memory is collected, and what gets collected